SettleMint

 DALP exposes four architecture-facing layers:

-• The platform layer is where operators and integrations enter the system through the Console, the Platform API, and the System Factory.
+• The platform layer is where operators and external integrations enter the system through the Console, the Platform API, and the System Factory.

-• The asset contracts layer enforces token rules on EVM networks through SMART Protocol contracts, identity, claims, and compliance modules.
+• The asset contracts layer enforces token rules on EVM networks through SMART Protocol contracts, identity claims, and compliance modules.

 Start here